jwschroeder3/enricherator/README.md

 to call peaks.
 We will also remove any enriched regions narrower than 50 base pairs, simply as an example here to demonstrate how that could be done.
-We use [`bgtools`](https://github.com/jwschroeder3/bgtools) in this example to merge contigous bedgraph files into bed formatted regions.
+We use [`bgtools`](https://github.com/jwschroeder3/bgtools) in this example to merge contiguous bedgraph files into bed formatted regions.

 ```bash
 OUTDIR="enricherator_results/out_files"